Grants for College — Find Free Money for Students

 Iraq and Afghanistan Service Grants

-This program includes more specific criteria for award than financial need alone.
+This program has more specific criteria than financial need alone.
 Students may qualify for a grant if their parent or guardian died while serving in the U.S. armed forces in Iraq or Afghanistan after 9/11.
-This must have occured before the applicant was enrolled in college or 24 years old.

-Additional requirements for the Iraq and Afghanistan Service Grant include failing to qualify for a Pell Grant due to Expected Family Contribution but satisfying the remaining eligibility criteria.
+Age restrictions typically apply as well, and additional requirements for the Iraq and Afghanistan Service Grant include failing to qualify for a Pell Grant due to Expected Family Contribution/Student Aid Index but satisfying the remaining eligibility Pell Grant criteria.

 Grant funding is equal to the maximum Pell Grant award for any given year.
-Thus, grants can be up to $6,495 for 2021-2022, but will vary based on financial need and the cost of attendance for the applicant’s college.
+Thus, grants can be up to $7,395 for 2025-2026, depending on financial need and the cost of attendance at the applicant’s college.

 TEACH Grants